amckennafoster/nbidata/docs/upload/upload.md

 ## Licenses
 The recommended license is Creative Commons Attribution 4.0.
 This allows maximum reusability and requires users to cite this upload.
-For more information on the world of open data licenses see the references section of this site.
+For more information on the world of open data licenses see the [Specifications & Technical Details] section of this site.

 ## Other fields in Zenodo